DAL

 • What is the cheapest flight to Dallas Love Field Airport?

-In the last 3 days, the cheapest flight deal to Dallas Love Field Airport was found on the route from Atlanta, at $139 return.
-The most popular connection is from Washington, D.C. to Dallas Love Field Airport and KAYAK users have found round-trip deals for as low as $139 in the last 3 days.
+In the last 3 days, the lowest price for a flight to Dallas Love Field Airport was $59 for a one-way ticket from Chicago and $117 for a round-trip.
+The most popular route searched for by our users was for flights from Los Angeles to Dallas Love Field Airport and the best round-trip deal found in the last 3 days was $151.

 • How far is Dallas Love Field Airport from central Dallas?